viparthasarathy/fitness-tracker/notes.md

     3. Title: What do you want to call this?

-4. Chapter Show Page.
+4. Chapter Show Page (in progress).

-  1. Option to mark chapter as complete, fill in end date.
+  1. Option to mark chapter as complete, fill in end date (complete).

-  2. Index of previous entries and their respective links.
+  2. Index of previous entries and their respective links (in progress).

-  3. Link to today's entry show page.
+  3. Link to today's entry show page (in progress).

   4. List statistical information regarding: